ianchi/ESpression/README.md

 + as a parser to generate an AST
 + to do static evaluation of an expression's AST
 + to evaluate [jsonPath expressions](http://goessner.net/articles/JsonPath/index.html#e2), as a special case of the above
++ to do *reactive* evaluation of expressions involving observable operands.

 The easiest way to use it is through one of the presets, but it can also be completely configured to parse with custom rules.